CSC302Parajuniper3/CSC302Project3/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following commands to **manually** install/run/test our project.

 ### `npm install`